 cheese, frozen crumbles, frozen breakfast sausage, roasted vegetables, canned mushrooms and olives, canned pineapple, canned corn, pesto sauce, sundried tomatoes, BBQ sauce, canned artichokes, frozen spinach, avocado with fresh cilantro (bake the shell first), sweet potatoes and red onions, hummus.

-frozen fruit with Kite Hill ricotta and maple syrup, figs, rosemary and shaved almonds, blueberries, Kite Hill ricotta and caramelized onions are just a few of the combinations you might try.
+frozen fruit with ricotta and maple syrup, figs, rosemary, shaved almonds, blueberries, and caramelized onions are just a few of the combinations you might try.

 Garbanzo Bean Salads and Stews